-The eminent Polish-speaking psychiatrist at Wayne State University, Dr. Victor L. and Thaddeus Koszlowski Stockfish, working with a team of researchers led by Dr. John Dorsey, played an important role in overcoming the trauma of Auschwitz Museum of Polish women living in Detroit.
+The eminent Polish-speaking psychiatrist at Wayne State University, Dr. Victor L. and Thaddeus Koszlowski Stockfish, working with a team of researchers led by Dr. John Dorsey, played an important role in overcoming the trauma of Lapins staying in Detroit.